 After drawing comics as a hobby since I was 10.
 I finally had my first comic book work published in 1993 when Mark Sherman and I came out with Strange Attractors, which ran for 17 issues.
 In 1996 I started Bardic Press and published 8 issues of the fantasy anthology Mythography, for which I did the covers and an ongoing series Empyrean Tales.
 I am currently Senior Editor at Renaissance Press, my latest projects being The Forbidden Book, an anthology of stories about magic, and Washouts, a retro-science fiction adventure.
 I’m also served as editor of the popular kid’s comic Amelia Rules!optioned by Simon & Schuster in 2008.

 I’ve been playing guitar and writing songs since High School.
 When I moved up to Bellingham I was in a number of cover bands with my best friend Mark Sherman.
 I eventually formed a quartet Lip Service to perform my original material, and ended up marrying Liz, one of the singers.
-We moved to New Hampshire in 1994, and formed Fuzzy Logic, first as a duo, then continually expanding ’til now we have seven members.
-In 2003 I debuted my first musical “Moon Fever” and have done four others since then.
+We moved to New Hampshire in 1994, and formed Fuzzy Logic, first as a duo, then continually expanding ’til we had seven members.
+In 2003 I debuted my first musical “Moon Fever” and have done six others since then.